opentargets/platform-etl-backend/README.md

 ### Create cluster and launch

-Here how to create a cluster using `gcloud` tool
+Here how to create a cluster using `gcloud` tool.

-The current image version is `preview-debian10` because is the only image that supports `Spark3`.
+The current image version is `preview` because is the only image that supports `Spark3` and Java11.

 List of [dataproc releases]([https://cloud.google.com/dataproc/docs/concepts/versioning/dataproc-release-preview])